Phybbit/elixir_sandbox/docs/Setup_direnv.md

 activate_erlang () {
   ERLANG_VERSION=$1

-  # If you installed kerl it seaches installed erlang and use it
   if has kerl; then
     ERLANG_INSTALLATION=$(kerl list installations | grep "^$ERLANG_VERSION " | cut -d' ' -f2)
     if [ -x "${ERLANG_INSTALLATION}/activate" ] ; then